puppetlabs/puppet-docs/source/puppet/6.1/lang_classes.markdown

 ### Using `hiera_include`

 The `hiera_include` function requests a list of class names from Hiera, then declares all of them.
-Since it uses the [array lookup type](/puppet/latest/hiera_automatic.html#arguments), it will get a combined list that includes classes from **every level** of the [hierarchy][hiera_hierarchy].
+Since it uses the [array lookup type](/puppet/latest/hiera_automatic.html#arguments), it gets a combined list that includes classes from **every level** of the [hierarchy][hiera_hierarchy].
 This allows you to abandon [node definitions][node] and use Hiera like a lightweight ENC.

 ``` yaml
 # /etc/puppetlabs/puppet/hiera.yaml